-Consists of gene summary (sentence 1), mutation summary (sentence 2) and therapeutic summary (sentence 3) kinase, is recurrently altered by mutation, amplification and/or overexpression in various cancer types.
+OncoKB TM and subsequently into the enhanced MSK-IMPACT reports.
+(Note: MET X1010_splice is used as an example below) enhanced MSK-IMPACT reports: Clinical summary Consists of gene summary (sentence 1), mutation summary (sentence 2) and therapeutic summary (sentence 3) MET, a receptor tyrosine kinase, is recurrently altered by mutation, amplification and/or overexpression in various cancer types.
 The MET X1010_splice mutation is known to be oncogenic.
-Capmatinib is FDA-approved for the treatment of patients with metastatic non-small cell lung cancer harboring MET exon 14 skipping mutations such as MET X1010_splice. involved in the DNA damage response, is mutated in various cancer types.
+Capmatinib is FDA-approved for the treatment of patients with metastatic non-small cell lung cancer harboring MET exon 14 skipping mutations such as MET X1010_splice.
+BRCA2, a tumor suppressor involved in the DNA damage response, is mutated in various cancer types.
 The BRCA2 L1564 mutation is likely oncogenic.
 The PARP inhibitor olaparib is FDA-approved for BRCA-mutant pancreatic cancer in the germline setting only.
-There is promising clinical activity of the PARP inhibitor rucaparib in patients with BRCA2-mutant positive pancreatic cancer in the somatic setting. -- -- ---

-1 Refer to Chapter 6: Table 2.1: Examples and formatting of gene-level data inputs in the OncoKB curation platform for a description of the gene summary and Chapter 6: Table 5.1: Nomenclature, style and formatting of therapy-level data inputs in the OncoKB curation platform for a description of the therapeutic summary.
+There is promising clinical activity of the PARP inhibitor rucaparib in patients with BRCA2-mutant positive pancreatic cancer in the somatic setting.
+Refer to Chapter 6: Table 2.1: Examples and fo platform for a description of the gene summary and Chapter 6: Table 5.1: Nomenclature, style and formatting of therapy-level data inputs in the OncoKBTM curation platform for a description of the therapeutic summary.
 The mutation summary is automatically generated based on the variant's curated oncogenic effect.
-Figure 2.1: Sample consensus email for a proposed OncoKB Leveled 1 association

-[OncoKB Consensus] Level 1 annotation of MET Exon 14 skipping mutations in NSCLC
+Figure 2.1: Sample consensus email for a proposed OncoKBTM Level 1 association [OncoKB Consensus] Level 1 annotation of MET Exon 14 skipping mutations in NSCLC